 You will comment on different texts (fiction and non-fiction, spoken and written) using the literary and linguistic terminology you will learn.

 You will study the play A Streetcar Named Desire, the autobiography Once in a House on Fire and an anthology of British poetry in year one.
-In year two you will study The Color Purple, King Lear and 1984 as well as 'dystopian creaive writing' for your coursework module.
+In year two you will study The Color Purple and King Lear.

 You need a minimum of seven GCSE passes at grade C or above.
 A C grade in English Language and a C grade in English Literature are required.